Supatsara123/ecommerce-project-Supass-Store/README.md

 </p>

 ## About My Project
-Laravel ecommerce is built in laravel 8 version and MySQL database for the backend.
-It has different features for the user like a user can view all the category, select a product and select the quantity and add the product to his cart.
+Laravel e-commerce is built in laravel v.10.0 and MySQL database for the backend.
+It has different features for the user like a user can view all the category, select a product and select the quantity and add the product to your cart.
 The user can add multiple products in cart and wishlist.
-There are mutliple payment methods in the checkout page such as PayPal, Razorpay and COD.
+There are mutliple payment methods in the checkout page such as PromptPay and COD.

 ## Intro
-- Build project at: 17/06/2567 - until now
+- Build project at: 17/06/2567 (Not Complete)
 - Developer: Supatsara Bangnimnoi
 - Email: supatsara.bnn@gmail.com
 - Location: TH

-- Permission at :: 21/06/2567
-- Role at :: 22/06/67

 ## Tools
 - vscode
-- php laravel framwork 10.0
+- php laravel framwork v.10.0
 - php version 8.2.12
 - boostrap
 - mysql